Our Services

 Published on: 5/6/2026

-Diluted apple cider vinegar foot soaks (1 part ACV to 3 parts water for 15–20 minutes daily) or compresses (equal parts ACV and water twice daily) can help create an acidic environment that restricts fungus growth, relieve itching, and boost conventional antifungal treatments.
-Always dry your feet completely, wear moisture-wicking socks, and monitor for skin irritation.
+Apple cider vinegar (ACV) may help treat athlete's foot due to its antifungal acidic properties.
+Soak feet in 1 part ACV to 3 parts water for 15–20 minutes daily, or apply compresses with equal parts ACV and water twice daily.
+This creates an acidic environment that restricts fungal growth, relieves itching, and supports conventional antifungal treatments.

 Athlete's foot (tinea pedis) is a common fungal infection that affects the skin of the feet, especially between the toes.
 If left untreated, it can cause itching, redness, cracking, and an unpleasant odor.
 While over-the-counter antifungal creams and powders are widely used, many people turn to natural remedies—like apple cider vinegar—to ease symptoms and help clear the fungus.
 Below, you'll learn how to safely use apple cider vinegar for foot fungus, how it works, and when to seek professional care.